Useful Notes / First Sino-Japanese War

 The First Sino-Japanese War (1 August 1894 - 17 April 1895) was fought between Qing Dynasty China and Meiji Japan, primarily over the control of Korea.
 The war served to demonstrate the success of Japan since the Meiji Restoration as compared with the Self-Strengthening Movement in China, and also highlighted a shift in regional power from China to Japan.

 Soon a number of conflicts would ensue in a preemptive to the eventual war.
-These included the Imo Incident where severe food shortage and debt on Korea lead to rioting and a small military mutiny.
-In 1884 the Gapsin Coup would occur, with a group of pro-Japanese reformers briefly overthrew the pro-Chinese conservative Korean government in a bloody coup d'état, which was then countered by a Chinese backed pro-Chinese coup d'état with similarly bloody results, the resulting Chinese-Japanese tensions were mitigated by the Convention of Tientsin in 1885.
+These included the Imo Incident where severe food shortages and debt in Korea led to rioting and a small military mutiny.
+In 1884 the Gapsin Coup would occur, when a group of pro-Japanese reformers briefly overthrew the pro-Chinese conservative Korean government in a bloody coup d'état, which was then countered by a Chinese backed pro-Chinese coup d'état with similarly bloody results.
+The resulting Chinese-Japanese tensions were mitigated by the Convention of Tientsin in 1885.
 Finally, the Chinese government informed the Japanese government of its decision to send troops to the Korean peninsula in accordance with the Convention of Tientsin, to aid Korea with the issue of the Tonghak Rebellion.
 Japan took affront to this and in return moved on Korea, displacing the current government with pro-Japanese legislators and ordering the already retreating Chinese forces out of the country.

 Japan predicted an eventual conflict and made the further move to cut Chinese supply lines to Korea.
 Chinese and Japanese ships reached the point of combat in the Bay of Asan, resulting in the Battle of Pungdo and the sinking of the Kow-shing, a British steamer leased by China to transport troops and war material to Korea.
 Incidentally, the captain of the Japanese warship that sank the Kow-shing was Heihachiro Togo